AJGrey/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script to display the first 10 lines of /etc/passwd Write a script that displays the third line of iacta
 A script that creates a file named Best School
+A script that overwrites if exists but creates if it doesn't A script that overwrites if exists but creates if not